bcsurf2822/parsity_js_pro/README.md

 4. Each module has broken unit tests... you need to fix them with the correct code
 5. Often times, the solution will be in the video in the `README.md` - DO NOT simply copy the answer from there!
 You will learn nothing
 6. For the love of Bob, please do the `Your Turn` sections in each `README.md` - these will help you really retain the information!
-7. Reach out on slack and during your 1 x 1 sessions if you need help

 We know that getting your dream job as a software engineer or excelling in your current role requires a strong technical foundation but that's not all!

 Your LinkedIn, resume and general job strategy must be aligned with your goals and your mindset must be in the correct state to perform to the best of your ability.

-We will go over job/interview strategy in other modules and templates.

 ### Setup